kenwals/BoWood-Audio/README.md

 - Online Shop purchases payment can be accepted using the Stripe API.

-- Messages inputed on the Contact form are emailed to the site owner.
+- Messages inputted on the Contact form are emailed to the site owner.

-- Photo gallery is connected to a database table, so it can be updated by the site owner on an admin portal.
+- The Photo gallery is connected to a database table, so it can be updated by the site owner on an admin portal.

-- Visitors have full CRUD access to product reviews they submit.
+- Visitors have full CRUD access to the product reviews they submit.

-- The Product review ratings are updated automatically by [Django signals](https://docs.djangoproject.com/en/3.2/topics/signals/) .
+- The Product review ratings are updated automatically by [Django signals](https://docs.djangoproject.com/en/3.2/topics/signals/).
 Each change on the reviews model table triggers the particular product's rating to be re-calculated.

 ### Features Left to Implement

-- Pagination of results on products list page.
+- Pagination of results on the products list page.

 ## Technologies Used